Leveraging Design for Low Literacy and Connectivity

 Flexible design for an evolving digital world

-While eArziki is designed specifically for the needs of Niger’s VSLAs, hiveonline’s concept and platform are adaptable and universal.
+While eArziki has been designed specifically for CARE and the needs of Niger’s VSLAs, hiveonline’s concept and platform are adaptable and universal.
 From Denmark to Niger, we address the systemic barriers which small businesses commonly face when growing their business by creation of digital tools that promote transparency and trust.